 Scoro ranks the sensitivity of data storage and transportation.
 We employ special measures when handling more sensitive data.

-For client-side implementations of Scoro (including browser version, offline access version (the app), tablet and smartphone versions), some of the data is cached client-side.
-The data is deleted at customer’s session termination.
+For client-side implementations of Scoro (including the browser version, offline access version (the app), tablet and smartphone versions), some of the data is cached client-side.
+The data is deleted at the client’s session termination.

 Scoro uses HTTPS encryption protocol for every transaction.
-All passwords are encrypted with an aes-256-cbc cipher.
+All passwords are hashed with an aes-256-cbc cypher using salt.

-The threat of information being mistakenly disclosed to unauthorized people, is addressed by issues of awareness and training, removal of unnecessary data (electronic and paper), use of screen savers and lockouts, limiting storage of confidential data on remote devices, verification of identity of individuals requesting access, and other relevant safeguards that enforce the principle of “need to know.”
+The threat of information being mistakenly disclosed to unauthorized people is addressed by awareness and training, removal of unnecessary data (electronic and paper), use of screen savers and lockouts, verification of the identity of individuals requesting access, and other relevant safeguards that enforce the principle of “need to know.”

-The threat of information knowingly being misused by Scoro’s workforce and contractors is addressed by issues of strong sanctions policy and practice, background checks, role-based access to information, oversight of data authorization by supervisor, terminating access to data for terminated employees and employees changing job functions, prohibition on sharing passwords, and other relevant safeguards.
+The threat of information knowingly being misused by Scoro’s workforce and contractors are addressed by policy and practice, background checks, role-based access to information, oversight of data authorization by a supervisor, terminating access to data for terminated employees and employees changing job functions, prohibition on sharing passwords, and other relevant safeguards.

-The threat of physical theft or loss of data is being addressed by policies on the storage of confidential data on laptops, PDAs, USB drives and other portable devices, encryption of data on portable devices, removal of unnecessary information, physical protection of desktops and servers, and other relevant safeguards.
+The threat of physical theft or loss of data is being addressed by policies on the storage of confidential data on laptops, USB drives, and other portable devices, encryption of data on portable devices, removal of unnecessary information, physical protection of desktops and servers, and other relevant safeguards.

-For credit-card based and other e-commerce transactions executed through Scoro, the transaction security is being assured by Scoro trusted partner Adyen.
-Scoro does not store any information regarding customer’s credit cards except expiration date and last four digits of the credit card to show to the client what card is being used.
+For credit-card-based and other e-commerce transactions executed through Scoro, the transaction security is being assured by Scoro’s trusted partner Adyen.
+Scoro does not store any information regarding the client’s credit cards except the expiration date and last four digits of the credit card to show the client what card is being used.

 Scoro supports Secure Sockets Layer with 128-bit or stronger encryption for connecting to the application.

-There are internal background checks on personnel with administrative access to servers, applications and customer data.
-3 members of Scoro are dedicated to application and infrastructure security.
+There are internal background checks on personnel with administrative access to servers, applications, and client data.
+Three members of Scoro are dedicated to application and infrastructure security.

-Scoro’s helpdesk is managed via email, no external access to the customer is given.
+Scoro’s help desk is managed via email, no external access is given to the client.